-Unless the debtor is prudent and has taken measures to safeguard his assets, there is a risk that the creditors can seize assets and take your wealth.
+A lien is a security interest or legal claim against property that is used as collateral to satisfy a debt.
+In other words, liens enable creditors to assert their rights over property.
+Unless the debtor is prudent and has taken measures to safeguard their assets, there is a risk that the creditors can seize assets and take the debtor’s wealth.
 In order to know if your assets are at risk, it is imperative that you have an understanding of the different types of liens you may encounter as a small business owner:

-Once we discuss the different types of liens, we'll then examine how creditors might seek to get your assets through these types of liens, and what you can do, as an individual and as a small business owner, to maximize your protection against those creditors.
-The strategies outlined will address a broad spectrum of topics, from forms of property ownership to structuring debt to minimize exposure.
+Once we discuss the different types of liens, we'll then examine how creditors might seek to get your assets through these types of liens, and what you can do as a small business owner, to maximize your protection against those creditors.
+The strategies outlined will address a broad spectrum of topics, from forms of property ownership to structuring debt to minimizing exposure.

-- Who is holding the property that secures the debt: the debtor or the creditor?
+- Who is holding the property that secures the debt?
+Is it the debtor or the creditor?
 In a car loan, the debtor has possession of the property.
 When a loan is obtained from a pawnshop, the creditor has possession of the property securing the loan.

 - Was the debt incurred to purchase property or not?
 For example, a first mortgage loan is a purchase money loan since the proceeds were used to purchase a residence.
 In contrast, a refinancing loan is not a purchase money loan.
 The homeowner already owned the property.